Deep-MI/LaPy/README.md

 LaPy is a package to compute spectral features (Laplace-Beltrami operator) on tetrahedral and triangle meshes.
 It is written purely in python 3 without sacrificing speed as almost all loops are vectorized, drawing upon efficient and sparse mesh data structures.
-It is a basically a port of the C++ ShapeDNA project with extended differential geometry capabilities.
+It is basically a port of the C++ ShapeDNA project with extended differential geometry capabilities.

 ## Contents: